congatudo/stuff/docs/rooting-conga.md

 	PC:~ armando$ ssh root@192.168.x.x
 	```

-	and when you get the login prompt, type <code>root</code> and then the password based on your model:
+	and when you get the login prompt, type <code>root</code> and then the password depending on your model:

 	 - for 3090: <code>3irobotics</code>[^1]
 	 - for 3x90 & 4090: <code>@3I#sc$RD%xm^2S&</code>[^2]